 Notre Dame University in the first point it is strategically sound to place?
 Is it because Dean of offer a concrete illustration.
-If a Students John Macheca used to be pertinent example is not available involved in intelligence activities from one's own experience it is not for the U.S. Government in Mexico necessarily wrong to invent a City?
+If a involved in intelligence activities from one's own experience it is not for the U.S. Government in Mexico necessarily wrong to invent a City?
 (Macheca had the job of plausible one for the sake of informing U.S. diplomats and rhetorical effect.
-But if the name members of government on "in- of an actual member of the comsurgency" activities in Mexico in munity is employed in the inthe early and mid-'60's.)
-Is it vention, the result may be either Mr. Grace--builder of flattery or calumny. because Grace Hall and former president of The conversation reported in the United Fruit Company has some detail in the column of Dave friendly relations with the CIA?
+But if the name members of government on "in- of an actual member of the comsurgency" activities in Mexico in munity is employed in the insurgency" activities in Mexico in munity is employed in the inthe early and mid-'60's.)
+Is it vention, the result may be either because Mr. Grace-builder of flattery or calumny.

+Grace Hall and former president of the United Fruit Company has some detail in the column of Dave friendly relations with the CIA?
 Is Sonego in The Observer for it because the trustees and the big Wednesday, November 13, is people at this University have entirely fictional.
 I believe that friendly relations with the most of the more than 900 students Rockefellers?
+(David Rockefeller- on campus who have been (or are) Rockefellers?
 (David Rockefeller- on campus who have been (or are) Chairman of Chase Manhattan members of the classes for which I Bank, was here on campus last am responsible would regard this year with Hesburg for a lecture on fantasy as claumny.
 American business.)
 Why are they here at Notre Dame?